School Leadership and Pedagogy for the Common Good

 In a world grappling with social challenges, School Leadership and Pedagogy for the Common Good offers a timely and inspiring exploration of how education can unite communities.
 This book demonstrates how Christian, Islamic, Jewish, and secular values can work together to create schools that serve the common good of teachers, students, and society.
 It is an essential read for educators and policymakers.

-Using real-life examples, the book highlights how religious and secular values have driven exceptional outcomes in three primary schools and a trust in the UK and the Netherlands.
+Using real-life examples, this book highlights how religious and secular values have driven exceptional outcomes in three primary schools and a trust in the UK and the Netherlands.
 In Rotterdam, Aziem Jarmohamad, the first Muslim head teacher at a Catholic school, has successfully integrated secular and Christian values at Imelda and Emmaus schools, earning recognition from the Queen of the Netherlands and the US Secretary of State for Education.
-Meanwhile, in the East Midlands of England, Ramsden primary school led by Dr Chris Wilson, has pioneered innovative approaches to support children in socio-economically deprived areas Through rich case studies, such as the Flying High Trust, leadership and teacher voices, and practical examples, the book highlights how these schools have embraced diversity, fostered integration, and achieved remarkable success.
+Meanwhile, in the East Midlands of England, Ramsden primary school led by Dr Chris Wilson has pioneered innovative approaches to support children in socio-economically deprived areas Through rich case studies, such as the Flying High Trust, leadership and teacher voices, and practical examples, the book highlights how these schools have embraced diversity, fostered integration, and achieved remarkable success.

 This book illustrates the power of shared values in education, offering practical insights, inspiring stories, and actionable ideas to foster inclusion, celebrate diversity, and empower students.
 It is an essential resource for educators, school leaders, and anyone committed to the transformative potential of education.

-'In this attractively written book, Anthony Luby draws upon many years of teaching and research to propose ways forward for Catholic education in a secular context.
+"In this attractively written book, Anthony Luby draws upon many years of teaching and research to propose ways forward for Catholic education in a secular context.
 How do we best serve our children?
 Luby's approach neither reduces education to direct evangelisation nor erases the Catholic "thing".
 He recognises the need for the Church to adopt a measure of self-limitation in a pluralist culture.
 He develops St Thomas' notion of valid "secondary ends" and carefully distinguishes the secular realm, where the common good can be pursued by believers of different persuasions or none, from the profane where any public presence of religion is arbitrarily vetoed.
 Responding to a complex, delicate, ever-fluctuating social context, Luby's contribution is a thoughtful and thought-provoking one.
-It deserves to be taken seriously.'
+It deserves to be taken seriously."

 Hugh Gilbert, Bishop of Aberdeen.